JoshuaSkootsky/my-site-blog/content/posts/rothe-diagram.md

 So if instead of _12345_ , we had _12354_, there would be one inversion, _5 > 4_, five is less than 4, yet in that permutation, the index of 5 was less than the index of 4.

-# Rothe Diagrams
+# So What is a Rothe Diagram?

-We can visualize inversions with Rothe diagrams.
+Okay great, hopefully you've played with the visualizer.